This page contains information about the books I’ve worked on, be it as an author, editor, or translator (roles that, in many cases, overlap).

 From an anticapitalist and socialist perspective, class does not indicate one form of oppression alongside others.
 As adaptable as capitalism might be, it cannot do away with class contradictions; they are an inherent part of the capitalist system.
 Class struggle, therefore, remains key for revolutionary action.

 In 2009, I translated a few essays from the Swedish anthology En knuten näve i fickan: om klass, normer och vänstern into German.
 En knuten näve i fickan addressed middle-class dominance within the left, a problem that extends far beyond the personal discomfort it may cause working-class people, as it jeopardizes the entire leftist project and is a major reason for the left’s decline.
 The translations were published by the great people of Syndikat-A in a pamphlet titled Mit geballter Faust in der Tasche.
 Klassenkonflikte in der Linken – Debatten aus Schweden.
 It was covered in a number of working-class outlets such as the blogs Klassismus and Ten Thousand Spoons as well as the journals Dishwasher and Barrikade.
 It also appeared in the widely spread article “Prololesben und Arbeiter*innentöchter” by Tanja Abou (online on the blog Mädchenmannschaft), and inspired Arslan Tschulanov‘s contribution to the book Solidarisch gegen Klassismus (2020), titled “Die geballte Faust aus der Tasche holen – Klassismus innerhalb der deutschen Linken”.
 Radio Helsinki in Graz and A-Radio in Wien broadcasted features based on the pamphlet, and there were a couple of public readings, for example in Berlin’s Tante Horst café.
+In 2023, the translations from the pamphlet were incorporated in the full-length book translation of the Swedish original, released by edition assemblage under the title Mit geballter Faust in der Tasche. Über Klasse, Normen und die Linke.

 Based on the German pamphlet, André Moncourt compiled one in English, named Clenched Fists, Empty Pockets: True Life Experiences of Working-Class Activists in the Middle-Class Left.
 It caused a well-known anarchist comrade from Quebec, Nicolas Phebus, to write a very engaging personal piece.
 French-speaking comrades translated two of the essays for the book Refuser de parvenir: idées et pratiques (2016).